sensedeep/dynamodb-onetable/README.md

 #### uuid()

-Generate a simple, fast non-cryptographic UUID string.
+Internal routine to generate a simple, fast non-cryptographic UUID string.
+This routine is provided for use in the browser where Node crypto is not availble.
+The uuid function will generate IDs that have the same format as a UUID v4 string.
+However they are not crypto-grade in terms of uniqueness nor are they fully compliant in the composition of the UUID sub-components.
+In general, use `ulid` in preference to `uuid`.

+This routine

 #### ulid()

 Generate a [ULID](https://github.com/ulid/spec).
 Useful when you need a time-based sortable, cryptographic, unique sequential number.
+This is preferable to using `uuid`.

 ## Model Class